 Quick Ways to Conquer Clutter

-Useful tips to help ADHD adults clean up clutter and get organized at work and at home.
+Useful tips to help ADHD adults conquer clutter and get organized at work and at home.

 You probably think of shredders as a means of guarding against identity theft – you know, by keeping confidential documents out of the hands of crooks.
 But for me, the sight of all that confetti has proven to be incredibly motivating.
 I see those little bits of paper and I am filled with the desire to do more shredding — and more decluttering.

-My shredder is the OfficeMax TS6700.
-At around $60, it’s a reasonably low-cost, high-capacity model.
-And there are plenty of other options that can handle at least 10 pages at once (if you have to feed the pages in a few at a time, you’ll get bored) and are robust enough to chew through staples and paper clips.
+There are plenty of options that can handle at least 10 pages at once (if you have to feed the pages in a few at a time, you’ll get bored) and are robust enough to chew through staples and paper clips.

 There will, of course, be papers you need to hold on to.
 Enter my second secret weapon: the electric label-writer.
 By letting you create labels in a wide range of colors, sizes, and typefaces, a good label-writer transforms the label-making process from a study in tedium into a task that’s downright fun.

 Versatile and easier to use, electronic label-writers are more where it’s at these days.
-I recommend either a stand-alone electronic unit (good ones are typically $30 to $50), such as the Brother PT-80, or an electronic unit that plugs into and prints from your personal computer, such as the Brother PT-1950 (expect to pay at least $60 for these).
+I recommend either a stand-alone electronic unit (good ones are typically $15 to $50), such as the Brother P-Touch, or an electronic unit that plugs into and prints from your personal computer, such as the Brother PT-1950 (expect to pay at least $60 for these).

 For oversized or bulky documents that don’t fit into regular folders, use three-ring binders.
 These can be labeled (with your label-writer, of course), and color-coded (red binders for coaching materials, blue for magazine articles, and so on) and stored neatly on a shelf.

-I picked up a Swingline Electric Punch – 3 Hole (nearly $140), but several good models start at around $80.
+I picked up a Swingline Electric Punch – 3 Hole ($40).
 The more pages the punch can handle at once, the more likely you’ll be to use it.
 As with shredding and labeling, punching is so satisfying it borders on addictive.
 Steer clear of battery-powered models, as these tend to be slower and more prone to jamming than models that plug into a wall socket.

 NOTE: Product names, models, prices, and specifications were current as of print.
 Please leave a comment below if you are aware of more accurate and up-to-date information.